SaiNikhilYandamuri/Book-List/README.md

 This project consists of server side and client side code.

 * Server:  Backend/Server side of code is part of this part of the project.
-Connection to MongoDB Atlas, server side code to GraphQL with Express as server.
+Connection to MongoDB Atlas(Cloud option of MongoDB), server side code to GraphQL with Express as server.
 * Client: Uses React to render the UI components which uses Apollo GraphQL to fetch data from server side.

 ## To start the project locally: